Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer

 where $\chi_{r}$ is the bispinor of the two-level system with spin index $r$ that generally can be read as

 Moreover, in Eq. \eqref{hhi} we have used the following abbreviations

-As mentioned before, we provide a superposition state between spin states of neutral atoms as $(\ket{\uparrow}+\ket{\downarrow})$ in which the initial phase is considered zero.
-Then, the superposition state of neutral atoms interacting with ALPs in SG interferometer transforms into $(\ket{\uparrow}+f\ket{\downarrow})$ state, where $f$ is the decoherence factor.
-The superposition state will preserve during the process.
+As mentioned earlier, we provide a superposition state between spin states of neutral atoms as $(\ket{\uparrow}+\ket{\downarrow})$, in which the initial phase is considered zero.
+Then, the superposition state of neutral atoms interacting with ALPs in the SG interferometer transforms into $(\ket{\uparrow}+f\ket{\downarrow})$ state, where $f$ is the decoherence factor.
+The superposition state will be preserved during the process.
 On the other hand, we take into account a spin-dependent momentum for neutral atoms.
 Hence, two paths of the SG interferometer are dependent on the spin indices of neutral atoms.
-So, over $t_{\mes}$, the sign of the momentum of neutral atoms will alter at the upper and the bottom paths of the SG interferometer.
-Consequently, the momentum of neutral atoms are time-dependent (for a similar approach see \cite{Marshman2022}).
+Therefore, over the mesoscopic time scale $t_{\mes}$, the sign of the momentum of neutral atoms will change between the upper and the lower paths of the SG interferometer.
+Consequently, the momentum of neutral atoms is time-dependent (as a similar approach, see Ref. \cite{Marshman2022}).
 We use the Heaviside step function $\Theta$ to write the momentum of neutral atoms.
-Because the $z$-axis is considered in the down-to-up direction, only the sign of the $z$-component of the momentum of neutral atoms $\mathbf{k}$ alters during the process.
+Because the $z$-axis is considered in the down-to-up direction, only the sign of the $z$-component of the momentum of neutral atoms changes during the process.
 This situation is illustrated in Fig. \eqref{Fig2}.
 This figure represents the scheme of our setup over $t_{\mes}$ on which the evolution of the mesoscopic system occurs.
 Hence, we can express the momentum of neutral atoms in the form of